Himani2615/optitrends/README.md

     npm run dev

   This will start the development server, and you can view the app in your browser.

+  # Environment Variables

+   To securely use the Timbu Cloud API, set up environment variables.You can get your own keys at <a href="https://timbu.cloud/">Timbu Cloud</a>.
+Create a .env file in the root of your project and add the following:

+    VITE_ORGANIZATION_ID=your_organization_id
+    VITE_APPID=your_app_id
+    VITE_API_KEY=your_api_key

+  These variables will be used in your API requests to fetch product data.

 # Contributing